 This comic book is a beloved memory of my cousin, Mary Ann, and me.
-Both being fans of Spin & Mary and, of course, Annette Funicello, stars of the Walt Disney TV show, "The Mickey Mouse Club", when we saw this for sale in a drug store near our grandmother's home in Atlanta, we both knew that WE HAD TO HAVE IT...
+Both being fans of Spin & Marty and, of course, Annette Funicello, stars of the Walt Disney TV show, "The Mickey Mouse Club", when we saw this for sale in a drug store near our grandmother's home in Atlanta, we both knew that WE HAD TO HAVE IT...
 So, we each bought a copy for the whopping price of ten cents apiece.
 It's a south seas adventure story where our three characters were SCUBA diving and encountered pirates.
 An underwater cave that led into a tropical island made it that much more exciting, especially in 1957 when I was eight and Mary Ann was but nine.
 We were enthralled and still are sentimental about this particular comic book.

 In the same summer in which I bought that Spin & Marty and Annette comic book I bought this one, Uncle Scrooge #19.
 Uncle Scrooge was Donald Duck's uncle and his nephews" great uncle.
-He was also the world's richest duck which led him and, by association Donald, Huey, Dewy and Louie, into much adventure.
+He was also the world's richest duck which led him and, by association, Donald, Huey, Dewy and Louie, into much adventure.
 This comic featured a long story about Scrooge McDuck checking out his many properties throughout the world and in the process having an adventure discovering King Solomon's Mines in the process.
 At age eight, this thing also REALLY grabbed me!

 This isn't technically a comic book and is considered to be a magazine: Mad Magazine, the best of the humor magazines of the era.
 It is, however, fully illustrated, like a comic book, and at its best, hilarious to read.
 I have a fondness for this particular issue because Mad Magazine kindly printed a letter I had written to them, extolling the virtues of a cartoon strip it had run in an earlier issue (#86).
 My name was IN PRINT!
 I was a contender!!
 Look for the letters pages and see for yourself.